Sunday, January 28, 2018

 Here's What I Learned About Argentina's Health Care Protocols

-It turns out, I just lost consciousness and took the sink with me.
-I assumed it was my heart because in 2012, doctors had told me that there were signs of cardiomyopathy, but I never went back for a follow up because that was the year I transitioned from New York To Argentina.
+It turns out I just lost consciousness... and took the sink with me.
+My first thought was that it might be my heart.
+Back in 2012, doctors had warned me about signs of cardiomyopathy, but I never went for a follow-up because that was the year I moved from New York to Argentina.

 Monday, January 15, 2018